hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 When a `MapStore` implementation is provided, an entry is also put into a user defined data store.

-![image](images/NoteSmall.jpg) ***NOTE:*** *Data store needs to be a centralized system that is accessible from all Hazelcast Nodes.
+![image](images/NoteSmall.jpg) ***NOTE:*** *Data store needs to be a centralized system that is accessible from all Hazelcast members.
 Persistence to local file system is not supported.*

 Following is a `MapStore` example.